JACoders/OpenJK/.github/ISSUE_TEMPLATE.md

 Reporting a bug?
-Please make sure you've given the following information - thanks!
+Please make sure you've given the following information in detail - thanks!

 **Operating system and version:**

-**Is this for single player or multiplayer?**

 **Description of the bug (and if possible, steps to reproduce the bug):**